ericjiang97/hackamon2018-techtalk/firebase-node-demo.md

 > Firebase is a mobile and web application development platform developed by Firebase, Inc. in 2011, then acquired by Google in 2014.
 > -- Wikipedia

-We are going to use Firebase Hosting, Realtime Database in this demo
+We are going to use Firebase Hosting in this demo

 ![original](assets/firebase-bg.png)